-- 1. No student shall intentionally cause substantial damage to personal property belonging to a District employee or another student.
+- 1. No student shall cause damage to personal property belonging to a District employee or another student.
 (Level 2-3) - 2.
 No student shall set fire to any private property or school property either while on school grounds or off school grounds during a school activity, function, or event.
 (Level 2-3 and contact law enforcement) - 3.
 No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property on school grounds.
 (Level 1-3 and contact law enforcement) - 4.
 No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property off school grounds during a school activity, function or event.
 (Level 2-3 and contact law enforcement) - 5.
 No student shall possess stolen private property or school property on school grounds.
-(Level 2-3 and contact law enforcement)
+(Level 2-3 and contact law enforcement) - 6.
+No student shall claim lost or mislaid property as their own.